Equivariant $K$-theory, affine Grassmannian and perfection: Sample computations in affine Grassmannians

 with the map $K^T_0(Y, k) \to K^T_0(E, k)$ given by $\chi_0 \mapsto \chi$, $\chi_1 \mapsto \chi$.
 Since the induced long exact sequence in $K$-theory splits into short exact sequences (by the shape of $Y$ and $E$), we can explicitly compute $K^T_0(X, k)$ from the short exact sequence as a kernel.
 Moreover, since the remaining terms are projective $K^T_0(\pt, k)$-modules of ranks $9, 1, 3$, it follows that $K^T_0(X, k)$ is a projective $K^T_0(\pt, k)$-module of rank $7$.
 The elements

 are visibly in this kernel.
 A lengthy computation shows that they satisfy precisely the above ideal of relations inside $K^T_0(Y, k)$.
-By rank reasons, it follows that they generate $K^T_0(X, k)$ as an algebra. \end{proof}
+For rank reasons, it follows that they generate $K^T_0(X, k)$ as an algebra. \end{proof}

 \begin{remark} The above computations work the same for $KH^T(-)$ and $KH^G(-)$ in any characteristic (without perfection).
 In particular, this applies to characteristic zero. \end{remark}